Bourbon Street is a rumor.

 I started my journey on a cool, crisp Saturday afternoon.
 Deliberately avoiding the narrow, tourist drawn streets of the French Quarter, which are especially packed on Saturdays, I decided to park my car in a parking lot about three blocks away from Bourbon Street, on North Peters Street and walk around.
 As I made my trek up Toulouse, I passed the intersections of Chartres and Royal, filled with groups of impressionable tourists carrying maps and shopping bags.

 As I finally reached my destination, I realized the nearly empty street was almost silent, with the exception of the sound of a lone saxophone coming from an even emptier bar.
 I noticed many trash cans that were overflowing with the contents of the night before.
-As I passed a few bars, I couldn’t tell if some of the them were closed just during the day or have remained that way since Hurricane Katrina.
-So in a way as Bourbon Street is recovering, so are the people that partake in the late night festivities on the avenue.

 “What can I get ya, Babe?” he asked.